-Oh, in addition to the static speculation performed by the optimiser, apparently the Denver hardware continues executing speculatively after a cache miss (in the hope that subsequent instructions with not-quite-correct data will pull useful things into the cache) then rolls back once the data arrives.
+Oh, in addition to the static speculation performed by the optimiser, apparently the Denver hardware continues executing speculatively after a cache miss (in the hope that subsequent instructions with notquite-correct data will pull useful things into the cache) then rolls back once the data arrives.
 That sounds like a second vector for Spectre, and one that can't be simply disabled in the optimiser.

-(This is based on the information in https://piazza.com/class_profile /get resource/hzbgxhrhoe3...)
+(This is based on the information in https://piazza.com/class_profile/get_resource/hzbgx hrhoe3...)

+Is it time for open processors?
 Posted Jan 12, 2018 2:27 UTC (Fri) by jcm (subscriber, #18262) [Link]